Aurelien-Pelissier/Medium/README.md

 # A Repository for Medium Articles
-This repository contains the code related to my [medium articles](https://aurelien-pelissier.medium.com/).
+This repository contains all the code used for my [medium articles](https://aurelien-pelissier.medium.com/).
 Click on the one you want to access.

 ### Machine learning & Data science
 - [Density Estimation for Bounded Variables: The transformation trick](Density%20estimation%20for%20bounded%20variables)